kmishukov/SwiftApp/README.md

 # SwiftApp
-Example of how to change iOS App icons programmatically
+Source code for an article "How to change iOS App icons programmatically"